 - L. Kelly Fitzpatrick, Open Access and Digital Collections Specialist, on Harvard Library Innovation Lab’s Caselaw Access Project.

-- Padmashree Gehl Sampath and Paola Ricaurte, with the Berkman Klein Center for Internet & Society at Harvard University, on reclaiming the data commons.
+- Padmashree Gehl Sampath and Paola Ricaurte, Berkman Klein Center, on reclaiming the data commons.

-- Daniel Scarnecchia, Researcher with the Harvard Humanitarian Initiative's Signal Program, on open data, surveillance, and humanitarian aid.
+- D. Scarnecchia, Researcher at the Harvard Humanitarian Initiative’s Signal Program, on open data, surveillance, and humanitarian aid.

 Fall 2018